Continuous-variable nonlocality and contextuality: Introduction

 \section{Introduction}

-Contextuality is one of the principal non-classical behaviours that can be exhibited by quantum systems.
+Contextuality is one of the principal markers of non-classical behaviour that can be exhibited by quantum systems.
 The Heisenberg uncertainty principle identified that certain pairs of quantum observables are incompatible, e.g.~position and momentum.
 In operational terms, observing one will disturb the outcome statistics of the other.
-Imprudent commentators will sometimes cite this as evidence that position and momentum cannot simultaneously be assigned definite values.
-However, this is not quite right and a more careful conclusion is that we simply cannot observe these values simultaneously.
-To make a stronger statement requires contextuality.
-Roughly speaking, the latter is present whenever the behaviour of a system is inconsistent with the basic assumptions that \begin{enumerate*}[label=(\roman*)] \item all of its observable properties may be assigned definite values at all times, and \item jointly performing \stress{compatible} observables does not disturb the global value assignment. \end{enumerate*} Aside from its foundational importance, today contextuality is increasingly studied as the essential ingredient for enabling a range of quantum-over-classical advantages in informatic tasks, which include the onset of universal quantum computing in certain computational models \cite{raussendorf2013contextuality,howard2014contextuality,abramsky2017contextual,bermejo2017contextuality,abramsky2017quantum}.
+This is sometimes cited as evidence that not all observables can simultaneously be assigned definite values.
+Taking the mathematical formalism of quantum mechanics at face value, that is indeed the case, in stark contrast with classical physical theories.
+However, one may wonder whether it is possible to build a (presumably more fundamental) theory more in accordance with our classical intuitions, but which still \emph{matches} the empirical predictions of quantum mechanics.
+Put briefly, the fundamental question is then whether such quantum oddities are a necessary property of any theory that accurately describes nature, and thus have \emph{empirical content}, or mere artifices of the mathematical formalism of quantum theory.

+This question might be answered by attempting to build a hidden-variable model reproducing quantum-mechanical empirical predictions but with the further assumption that it be \textit{noncontextual}.
+Roughly speaking, the latter imposes that the model must respect the basic assumptions that \begin{enumerate*}[label=(\roman*)] \item hidden variables assign definite values to all the observable properties, and \item jointly performing \stress{compatible} observables does not disturb the hidden variable. \end{enumerate*} That these apparently simple assumptions are at odds with the empirical predictions of quantum mechanics is the content of the seminal theorems by Bell \cite{bell1966} and by Kochen \& Specker \cite{ks}.

+Separately to its foundational importance, contextuality also has a more practical significance.
+A major application of quantum theory today is in quantum information and computation.
+There, one is primarily interested in what can be \emph{done} with quantum systems and is beyond the capabilities of any classical implementation.
+So one is interested in the properties of the \emph{correlations} realisable by quantum systems when compared to the kind of correlations that could arise from any classical theory.
+In this sense, aside from whatever foundational or physical significance one may wish (or not) to ascribe to contextuality, it has an undeniable practical significance in relation to quantum information and computation.
+In particular, it has now been identified as the essential ingredient for enabling a range of quantum-over-classical advantages in informatic tasks, which include the onset of universal quantum computing in certain computational models \cite{raussendorf2013contextuality,howard2014contextuality,abramsky2017contextual,bermejo2017contextuality,abramsky2017quantum}.

 It is notable that to date the study of contextuality has largely focused on discrete variable scenarios and that the main frameworks and approaches to contextuality are tailored to modelling these, e.g.~\cite{ab,csw,afls,dzhafarov2015contextuality}.
 In such scenarios, observables can only take values in discrete, and usually finite, sets.
 Discrete variable scenarios typically arise in finite-dimensional quantum mechanics, \eg when dealing with quantum registers in the form of systems of multiple qubits as is common in quantum information and computation theory.